hagarbi/AndroidStore/README.md

  `StoreInfo.getInstance().initialize(new YourStoreAssetsImplementation());`

-4. Decide where in your code you want to open the store and put this code there:
+4. Decide where in your code you want to open the store and put this code there.
+This loads the store's activity in order to let the user purchase virtual items.:

         Intent intent = new Intent(getApplicationContext(), StoreActivity.class);
         Bundle bundle = new Bundle();